mkrisnawati/Computer_Graphic_DSU/README.md

 ## 📝 Other test learning making
 <h3 align="left"> Test making Langrage interpolation in the graph
+> you can tap the video down here to see the result, and the file name is test 4 langrage.py

 ## Author
 👤 **Krisnawati Melisa**